petitnau/algorand-vaults/README.md

 ==
 bz not_withdraw

-/* change state */
+//* Change the contract state *//

-// Set the global state to requested (withdrawal request ongoing) byte "gstate" byte "requested" app_global_put
+// set the contract state to requested (withdrawal request ongoing) byte "gstate" byte "requested" app_global_put

-/* change statevars */

-// Save the first argument (the amount that the user is requesting) into global amount byte "amount" txna ApplicationArgs 1 btoi app_global_put
+// save the first argument (the amount that the user is requesting) into global amount byte "amount" txna ApplicationArgs 1 btoi app_global_put

-// Save the second argument (the receiver of the withdrawal) into global receiver byte "receiver" txna ApplicationArgs 2 app_global_put
+// save the second argument (the receiver of the withdrawal) into global receiver byte "receiver" txna ApplicationArgs 2 app_global_put

-// Save current round into global request_time (so that the request can only be finalized n rounds afterwards) byte "request_time" global Round app_global_put
+// save the current round into global request_time (so that the request can only be finalized wait_time rounds after) byte "request_time" global Round app_global_put